-Plannin g
+Planning g

 Methodologies / tests Competencies / Teaching hours Student?s personal Total hours

 Results (in-person & virtual) work hours

-Introductory activities A9 A11 B1 B6 2 2 4
+ntroductory activities A9 A11 B1 B6 2 2 4

 Guest lecture / keynote speech A3 A14 A17 A19 A20 21 42 63

 A21 B2 B7 C6

-Workbook A11 A14 0 20 20
+Vorkbook A11 A14 0 15 15

-Collaborative learning A9 B6 C4 C6 7 10 17

 CT practicals B1 B2 0 6 6

-Objective test A1 A2 A3 A6 A9 A15 2 10 12
+Mixed objective/subjective test A1 A2 A3 A6 A9 A15 2 10 12

 A17 A18 A19 A20

 A21 B7 C2

+Collaborative learning A9 A11 A17 A21 B1 3 4 7

+B2 B6 C6

+Document analysis A1 A2 A6 A11 A17 10 5 15

+A21 B7 C2

 Seminar A1 A2 A6 A10 A15 14 7 21

 A18 B4 C2 C4

 Personalized attention 7 0 7

-Methodologies

-Methodologies gies Description
+Methodologies Methodologies Description

-Introductory activities ntroductory activities Students will have to revisa some materials on Moodle and answer some questions as part of a warm-up activity

-Guest lecture / The teacher will explain those issues students must know in order to attain the competences specific for this subject. keynote speech Llikewise, there will be some interaction in order to check whether students have obtained the abilities and knowledge they should on their own.
-Workbook Students must do some readings the teacher will upload to Moodle or some others they must find themselves in the library/on the Internet as part of their self-learning process Collaborative learning Students will have to work in groups to find sources and be prepared for the activities to be held in seminars and interactive sessions.
-ICT practicals Students will make some on-line (Moodle) and off-line activities Objective test Sstudents will sit for an exam which will consist of several types of questions (short, long, development of a particular topic) and maybe the linguistic analysis of a text fragment Seminar We will work on case studies and real texts in order to detect and apply all the phenomena and aspects dealt with in lectures
+Introductory activities Students will have to revisa some materials on Moodle and answer some questions as part of a warm-up activity Guest lecture / The teacher will explain those issues students must know in order to attain the competences specific for this subject. keynote speech Llikewise, there will be some interaction in order to check whether students have obtained the abilities and knowledge they should on their own so that they can follow the lectures.
+Workbook Students must do those readings the teacher will upload to Moodle or those assigned in class which they must find themselves in the library/on the Internet as part of their self-learning process ICT practicals Students will make some on-line (Moodle and other academic webpages) and off-line activities Mixed Sstudents will sit for an exam which will consist of several types of questions (short, long, development of a particular topic) objective/subjective and maybe the linguistic analysis of a text fragment test Collaborative learning Students will have to do some collaborative assignments.
+For this, they will need to be well-coordinated as they will not know which member of the pair or group will have to answer questions regarding their assignment in the classroom.
+Document analysis Students must be able to read and interpret texts from different periods and link their knowledge of the outer and inner history of English to provide cultural interpretation of what the texts convey.
+Seminar We will work on case studies and real texts in order to detect and apply all the phenomena and aspects dealt with in lectures

 Personalized attention

 Methodologies Description

-CT practicals All activities imply some kind of personalised attention on the part of lecturers either in the classroom, during office hours or
+ICT practicals All activities imply some kind of personalised attention on the part of the lecturer either in the classroom, during office hours, or

-Seminar by e-amail.
+Seminar by e-mail.

-Collaborative learning
+Document analysis

-Students with special needs are kindly asked to contact the teacher as soon as possible as well as the ADI (unidad de
+Students with special needs are kindly asked to contact the teacher as soon as possible as well as the ADI (unidade de

 atencióan á diversidade) at UDC.

-Assessment Methodologies Competencies / Description Qualification Results Objective test A1 A2 A3 A6 A9 A15 All students will have to sit for a fianl exam in the offical date in January.
-The lowest 50 A17 A18 A19 A20 possible mark to be taken into consideration together with the marks for other A21 B7 C2 activities is 4 (out of ten) .
+Assessment Methodologies Competencies / tencies / Description Results Mixed A1 A2 A3 A6 A9 A15 All students will have to sit for a final exam in the offical date in January.
+The lowest 60 objective/subjective A17 A18 A19 A20 possible mark to be taken into consideration together with the marks for other test A21 B7 C2 activities is 4 (out of ten) .
 Seminar A1 A2 A6 A10 A15 Students may have to solve some problem or do some test in the classroom, at home 30 A18 B4 C2 C4 or via Moodle.
-Workbook A11 A14 Studants may be qualified by some activities relating to the readings they have to do 20 either in the classroom or at home.
+Workbook A11 A14 Studants may be qualified by some activities relating to the readings they have to do 5 either in the classroom or at home.
+Collaborative learning A9 A11 A17 A21 B1 Students will have to do and present some collaborative project.
+Some of these 5 B2 B6 C6 assignments may be taken into account for the evaluation